Speak to a qualified cancer nurse

-Lymphoedema is a swelling (oedema) that develops when lymph fluid builds up in the tissues of part of the body, such as an arm or breast.
+Lymphoedema is the swelling (oedema) that develops when lymph fluid builds up in the tissues of part of the body, such as an arm or breast.
 When lymph nodes have been damaged or removed, lymph fluid may not be able to drain as it should and instead builds up in the tissues, causing swelling.

 Some people experience pain, redness or fever, which can be caused by an infection called cellulitis in the area with lymphoedema.
 If you have any of these symptoms, see your doctor as soon as possible.
-The condition is easier to manage if it is diagnosed and treated early.
+Lymphoedema is easier to manage when diagnosed and treated early.

 Preventing and managing lymphoedema